WHY VISIT RIGA

 - Alexander Torte: raspberry- or cranberry-filled pastry strips.

 - Debessmanna: sweet farina porridge with cranberries.

-- Rupjmaizes Kārtojums: airy dessert of rye breadcrumbs, whipped cream and cranberry jam.
+- Rupjmaizes Kārtojums: an airy dessert of rye breadcrumbs, whipped cream, and cranberry jam.

 - Kvass: fermented rye bread drink.

 - Wood goods

 - Pottery and porcelain

 The main theatre of Riga is the Latvian National Opera.